jehadsobohai/AI-Evaluation-Framework/examples/example-evaluations.md

 ---

-Reference implementations are available in the companion LLM Evaluation Portfolio.
+Reference implementations are available in the companion **LLM Evaluation Portfolio(https://github.com/jehadsobohai/LLM-Evaluation-Portfolio)**